mark-durbin-ucf/git-novice/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-How can teams work on the same coding project?
+How can multiple individuals collaborate on the same coding project?
 If they take turns, each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth things will be lost, overwritten, or duplicated.

-A colleague suggests using [version control]({{ page.root }}{% link reference.md %}#version-control) to manage their work.
+The solution to their problem is using [version control]({{ page.root }}{% link reference.md %}#version-control) to manage their work.
 Version control is better than mailing files back and forth:

 *   Nothing that is committed to version control is ever lost, unless